 Starting with a well cleansed skin is the essential first step.
 You wouldn’t wax and buff your car before you washed it.
 Your skin should be treated the same so all other treatments in your home care are not compromised.

-Here is our guide to getting back to the basics.
+Here is The Summit Spa's guide to getting back to the basics.
 Learn or re-visit the how-to's, what -to-use and importance of proper skin cleansing.

 Get the most radiant and healthy skin with the time, money and effort you invest.